reactjs/react.dev/beta/src/pages/learn/adding-interactivity.md

 }, {
   name: 'Terracotta Army',
   artist: 'Unknown Artist',
   description: 'The Terracotta Army is a collection of terracotta sculptures depicting the armies of Qin Shi Huang, the first Emperor of China.
-The army consited of more than 8,000 soldiers, 130 chariots with 520 horses, and 150 cavalry horses.',
+The army consisted of more than 8,000 soldiers, 130 chariots with 520 horses, and 150 cavalry horses.',
   url: 'https://i.imgur.com/HMFmH6m.jpg',
   alt: '12 terracotta sculptures of solemn warriors, each with a unique facial expression and armor.'
 }, {